Skip to Content

 The complete 10k (6.5 mile) Cinque Terre hike takes around 5 hours, not including time spent in each village.

-Hiking Cinque Terre: What to bring
+Hiking the Cinque Terre Trail: What to bring

 Hiking shoes – Except for the Via dell’amore, the paths are dirt, steep, uneven and narrow.
 Hiking shoes are highly recommended.